mmai/pataphysical-date/README.md

 //Convert a date
 var pdate = new PataphysicalDate(new Date("1903-02-21"));
 console.log('Raymond Queneau est né le ' + pdate.toString()); // Raymond Queneau est né le Vendredi 27 Gueules 30

+//You can directly use a string parameter, it will be automatically converted to a Date object : pdate = new PataphysicalDate("1903-02-21");

 //Get the year
 console.log(pdate.getFullYear()); // 30